 In 2006, Chile became the country with the highest nominal GDP per capita in Latin America.

-In 2006, the mining city Sewell became a World Heritage Site.
+In 2006, the mining city of Sewell was declared a World Heritage Site by UNESCO.

-In March 2007 the Air Force took delivery of the final two of ten F-16s, all purchased from the U.S., after several decades of U.S. debate and previous refusal to sell.
-Chile also took delivery in 2007 of a number of reconditioned Block 15 F-16s from the Netherlands, bringing to 18 the total of F-16s purchased from the Dutch.
+In March 2007, the Chilean Air Force took delivery of the final two of ten F-16s purchased from the U.S., as well as a number of reconditioned Block 15 F-16s from the Netherlands.

-Chile hosted the Ibero-American Summit in November 2007.
+In November 2007, Chile hosted the Ibero-American Summit.

 Faced with the 2008 financial crisis, the government announced an economic stimulus plan to spur employment and growth.

-Fernando González won a silver medal in singles at the 2008 Summer Olympics in Beijing.
+In 2008, Fernando González won a silver medal in singles at the Summer Olympics in Beijing.

-In May 2005, Jose Miguel Insulza, a Chilean national, was elected Secretary General of the Organization of American States and confirmed in his position, being re-elected in 2009.
+In 2009, Jose Miguel Insulza was re-elected as Secretary General of the Organization of American States.

-Since 2009, Chile has collaborated with the United States Department of Energy to encourage the use of renewable energy in the forms of wind and solar energy.
+Since 2009, Chile has collaborated with the United States Department of Energy to encourage the use of renewable energy sources, such as wind and solar energy.

-Since 2009, the Dakar Rally off-road automobile race has been held in both Chile and Argentina.
+Since 2009, the Dakar Rally off-road automobile race has been held in Chile and Argentina.

 In January 2010, Chileans elected Sebastián Piñera as the first rightist President in 20 years.

-On February 27, 2010, Chile was struck by an 8.8 Mw earthquake, followed by a tsunami, resulting in more than 500 deaths and over a million people losing their homes.
+On 27 February 2010, Chile was struck by an 8.8 Mw earthquake.
+More than 500 people died (most from the ensuing tsunami) and over a million people lost their homes.

-On 13 October 2010, all 33 miners trapped in the San José mine were rescued over a period of almost 24 hours.
-The rescue was broadcasted live around the world.
+On 13 October 2010, all 33 miners trapped in the San José mine were successfully rescued over a period of almost 24 hours.
+This event was broadcasted live around the world.

-In 2011, Universidad de Chile was the last international champion after winning the Copa Sudamericana.
+In 2011, Universidad de Chile was the last international champion, winning the Copa Sudamericana.

 In 2011, the Arturo Merino Benítez International Airport (Santiago) had a traffic of 12,105,524 passengers.

-The 2011 Latinobarómetro survey asked respondents in Chile what race they considered themselves to belong to.
-Most answered "White" (59%), while 25% said "Mestizo" and 8% self-classified as "indigenous".
+The 2011 Latinobarómetro survey asked respondents in Chile what race they considered themselves to belong to, with most answering "White" (59%).

-As of November 2012, about 11.1 million people (64% of the population) benefit from government welfare programs, via the "Social Protection Card", which includes the population living in poverty and those at a risk of falling into poverty.
+As of November 2012, about 11.1 million people (64% of the population) benefit from government welfare programs, via the "Social Protection Card".

 According to a 2012 database of the International Telecommunication Union (ITU), 61.42% of the Chilean population uses the internet, making Chile the country with the highest internet penetration in South America.